opendp/deployments-registry-ui/pages/background/trust-models.md

 ## The Central Model

-Opposite from the previous section, the central model refers to the model where the privacy mechanisms are applied centrally, after data collection.
+<div style="margin-bottom: 0.5rem;">Opposite from the previous section, the central model refers to the model where the privacy mechanisms are applied centrally, after data collection.
 In this model, individuals provide raw data and place their trust in the curator, which is intended to add privacy protections in a downstream task.
-This is often referred to as the global model or the server model, as defined in the ISO/IEC ([34]).
+This is often referred to as the global model or the server model, as defined in the ISO/IEC ({%- include bib-link.html key="ISO" -%}).</div>

 {% include image.html
     url="/assets/images/central-dp.png"